Outdoor Service Guides: Program

 Each section is led by a section leader and assistant section leaders (who are also Rover scouts themselves), and the group is led by a Group Scoutmaster (also a Rover) and supported by an Auxiliary Committee, which assists the group in matters of finance, registrations, acquiring equipment, finding community-service opportunities, publicity, and so on.

-OSG's highest award for Pathfinders is the George Washington's Scout Award.
+OSG's highest award for Pathfinders is the Polaris Scout Award.
 The highest award for Rovers is the Baden-Powell Award.

+OSG Otters and Timberwolves use a two finger salute same as Cub Scouts.